Sonos soundbars are an excellent option for getting better audio from your TV.

 You will need to jump through some hoops and find a workaround.

-If you are somebody who will want to play DTS surround soundtracks from a disc, then you might be better buying a soundbar that supports DTS.
+If you are somebody who wants to play DTS surround soundtracks from a disc, then you might be better off buying a soundbar that supports DTS.

-Sonos makes some of the best soundbars around, but other excellent brands will give you support for more audio formats.
+Sonos makes some of the best soundbars, but other excellent brands may allow you to play more audio formats.

-In you are unsure, learn how to choose a soundbar in my simple guide.
+If you are unsure where to start, learn how to choose a soundbar.

-However, if you are set on the Sonos brand and want to play DTS audio files, you will need to consider the workarounds suggested above.
+However, if you are set on the Sonos brand and want to play DTS audio files, you must consider the workarounds suggested above.